 Reflecting on his 28 years singing with the internationally acclaimed ensemble Chanticleer, bass Eric Alatorre said one of his favorite moments with the group was following a holiday concert at the Metropolitan Museum of Art.
 “We had sung at the Met Museum for many years, and this woman came up to me and said, ‘I can’t tell you how much this concert means to me.
 It’s like Christmas doesn’t start for me until this concert happens – and I’m Jewish.”

-Chanticleer brought some holiday cheer to the WFMT studios before concerts at Fourth Presbyterian Church of Chicago presented by the Chicago Symphony Orchestra on December 5 and 6, 2017.
-Below watch their performance of “Serenísima una noche,” composed by Spanish composer Gerónimo González, but which turned up in Mexico during the early 17th century.
+This piece was written by Spanish composer Gerónimo González, but it turned up in Mexico during the early 17th century.
 “It really sort of captures the joy and festivity of the season with these wonderful dance rhythms.
 By this point, some of the indigenous music from the New World had come back to Spain, and you can hear the influences of other cultures in the rhythms.”

 The group also performed two additional holiday favorites from around the world.
 Below, stream their live performances and learn more about these works from bass Eric Alatorre.